michaelbarone/cc3/docs/prd.md

         * Middleware checks for authentication and `User.isActive` status from session/token; redirects to login if unauthenticated or inactive.
         * Client-side proactive session validation (e.g., in root layout) checks `session.user.isActive` and logs out/redirects if false.

 **II.
-User Interface - Global Elements:**
+User Interface - Global Elements & Personalization:**
     * **Application Header (AppBar - Conditional Display & Structure):**
         * Rendered on mobile (always) and on desktop/tablet if user's `menuPosition` preference is "TOP".
 Hidden on desktop/tablet if preference is "SIDE".
         * Displays application logo/name (from branding settings).
         * Includes a User Menu button (avatar/name) on the right, providing dropdown access to: Dashboard link, User Settings link, Admin Area link (conditional on ADMIN role), Theme Toggle (persists choice of Light/Dark/System), Logout button.
         * On mobile, includes a hamburger icon on the left to toggle the main navigation drawer.
-        * If "Top Menu" preference is active on desktop/tablet, AppBar has a central area for rich URL/Group navigation.
+        * If "Top Menu" preference is active on desktop/tablet, AppBar has a central area for rich URL/Group navigation content (from Story 4.3).
-    * **User Preferences (Persisted):**
+    * **User Preferences (Persisted in `UserSetting` table):**
-        * Users can set preferred desktop menu position (Top/Side).
+        * Users can set preferred desktop menu position ("Top Menu" / "Side Menu").
-        * Users can set preferred theme (Light/Dark/System).
+        * Users can set preferred theme ("Light" / "Dark" / "System").
-        * Preferences stored in `UserSetting` table and available in user session.
+        * Preferences stored via API and available in user session for immediate UI adaptation.
+        * User Settings page (`/settings/profile`) provides UI for these choices with previews (static images for menu, themed boxes for theme).

 **III.
 User Dashboard & URL Interaction (adapts to Menu Preference):**
-    * **Personalized Content Fetching:** API endpoint (`/api/dashboard/urlGroups`) for authenticated users to fetch their accessible URL Groups and contained URLs (ordered, with effective titles, global favicons).
+    * **Personalized Content Fetching:** API endpoint (`/api/dashboard/urlGroups`) for authenticated users to fetch their accessible URL Groups and contained URLs (ordered, with effective titles, global favicons; dates as ISO strings).
     * **Desktop "Top Menu" Navigation (if preference is "TOP"):**
         * Rich, interactive "hover-to-expand" menu within the AppBar's central area.
         * Normal state: displays current group name + its horizontal URL items.
         * Hover state: expands to show other groups + their URLs.
-        * Clicking a URL updates selection and collapses expansion.
         * Responsive for tablets (condensed, scrollable URL rows, "more" button for overflow).
     * **Desktop "Side Menu" Navigation (if preference is "SIDE"):**
         * Persistent, full-height "Side Navigation Panel" on the left (replaces AppBar on desktop/tablet).
         * Contains: App Logo/Name (top), vertical accordion-style URL/Group navigation (middle), User Menu (bottom, as accordion/links).
-        * Collapsible on desktop/tablet to an icons-only view (groups show initials, URLs show favicons, tooltips on hover) via a toggle button in the panel.
+        * Collapsible on desktop/tablet to an icons-only view (groups show initials avatar, URLs show favicons, tooltips on hover) via a toggle button in the panel.
     * **Mobile Navigation (Always Drawer-based):**
-        * Hamburger icon in AppBar toggles a left-side drawer.
+        * Hamburger icon in AppBar toggles a left-side MUI `Drawer`.
         * Drawer contains URL/Group navigation (accordion style: groups expand to show URLs, mimicking desktop Side Menu content).
         * Selecting a URL closes the drawer.
+Active URL indicator: blue right side border.
     * **URL Item Visual State Indicators (Universal in all menus):**
         * Opacity `0.5` for "unloaded" URLs.
         * Opacity `1.0` for "loaded" URLs (iframe content has been loaded, even if hidden).